Ocracoke Day Trip

 What to Do & See on Ocracoke Island

 When you arrive on Ocracoke Island, let the exploration begin!
 This Outer Banks island is filled with a variety of activities and attractions that everyone in your group will love.

 Ocracoke Island has miles of coastline waiting for you to explore, whether by foot, bike, or a 4WD vehicle.
 A beach driving permit is required to drive on Ocracoke beaches.
 Cast a fishing line or comb the beaches for shells.
 There’s also a lifeguarded beach from Memorial Day through Labor Day and parking area just north of the village limits.

-As the second oldest lighthouse in America, the squat white Ocracoke Island lighthouse is a popular attraction located in the center of the village.
-Built in 1823, the small lighthouse has remained relatively unchanged since it was first lit, though restorative work has been done throughout the years.
-Originally fueled by whale oil, it is now lit by automatic electric power and shines 14 miles out to sea.
+Built in 1823, Ocracoke Lighthouse is the second-oldest operating lighthouse in the country.
+The small lighthouse is a popular attraction amongst those visiting the island.
+It has remained relatively untouched since it was first lit, but it has undergone restorative work.
+Once fueled by whale oil, it is now lit by automatic electric power, and the light shines 14 miles out to sea.

 Ocracoke Island Pony Pens

-Ocracoke has always been known for its population of wild horses.
-Casualties of shipwrecks from hundreds of years ago, these decedents of Spanish Mustangs still roam along the shore in a spacious reserve supported by the National Park Service.
-The Ocracoke pony pens, located in between the ferry docks and the village, are the best place to spot and watch these graceful wild Ocracoke residents.
+The island has always been known for its wild horse population.
+Shipwrecks from hundreds of years ago brought these descendants of Spanish Mustangs ashore to roam in a spacious reserve supported by the National Park Service.
+Watch these graceful but wild Ocracoke residents at the pony pens, found between the ferry docks and the village.

-At the end of the day, try to catch the ferry back to Hatteras Island around sunset, and cap off your Ocracoke day trip with a beautiful water view as you cross Hatteras Inlet, and head back to your Hatteras Island vacation home.
+Time your adventure right, and you can catch the sunset on the ferry ride back to Hatteras Island from your Ocracoke outing.
+Make the quick drive back to your Hatteras Island vacation home to rest up for another day of fun!
 Contact us today for more information about the best things to do on the Outer Banks!